Umuzi-org/ACN-syllabus/content/projects/github-api-consume/part1/_index.md

 - start date (yyyy-mm-dd)
 - end date (yyyy-mm-dd)

+JavaScript developers are encouraged to use [axios](https://axios-http.com/docs/intro) to make the http request.

 The function should output a list or array of pull requests on the repo such that the PRs were created, updated, merged or closed between the given two dates.
 For each PR include the `id`, `user` (who opened the PR), `title`, `state`, and when it was created.
 While for private repos a token will be required, the function should be able to work on public repos (eg. [ACN-syllabus](https://github.com/Umuzi-org/ACN-syllabus)) without needing a token.